 Bratton Theater General Information

-Chautauqua Theater Company will be returning to the Bratton Theater stage for the 2022 Season.
+Chautauqua Theater Company made a triumphant return to the Bratton Theater stage for the 2022 Season.

 Access to Bratton Theater’s main entrance on Pratt Avenue requires navigating several sets of stairs.
 Scooters and wheelchairs can easily enter the front lobby area using the ramp at the rear of the building on Wythe Avenue.

-There are a limited number of accessible parking spaces o the rear of Norton Hall, on Root Avenue, and in the Main Lot.
+There are a limited number of accessible parking spaces behind Norton Hall, on Root Avenue, and in the Main Lot.
 A valid state-issued accessible parking permit is required to park in these spaces, and standard parking rates apply.

 - The Institution provides regularly scheduled complimentary transportation service in the Main Lot and on the grounds during the season.
 Take the North bus or the Lake Tram for Bratton Theater.